CanCanCommunity/cancancan/README.md

     gem 'cancancan', '~> 1.10'

-In **Rails 2**, add this to your environment.rb file.

-    config.gem "cancancan"

-Alternatively, you can install it as a plugin.

-    rails plugin install git://github.com/CanCanCommunity/cancancan.git

 ## Getting Started

 CanCanCan expects a `current_user` method to exist in the controller.
 First, set up some authentication (such as [Authlogic](https://github.com/binarylogic/authlogic) or [Devise](https://github.com/plataformatec/devise)).
 See [Changing Defaults](https://github.com/CanCanCommunity/cancancan/wiki/changing-defaults) if you need different behavior.